HakureiReimuOVO/simple-tag-query-service/README.md

 PORT = "19530"
 ```

-You **don't** need to start the milvus database before you run this service.
+You **need** to start the milvus database before you run this service.

 To start the server, run: